 In 2019-20, schools received a £16,000 lump sum, plus £10 per pupil on roll in Year 1 to 6.
 In 2019-20, Watchfield received a total of £18,800.

 A summary of the ways in which the PE and Sport Premium is spent at Watchfield is detailed below:

 Further, more detailed information about the impact this funding has on pupils' PE and sport participation and their subsequent attainment, is kept and reviewed by the PE Subject Leader.
-A summary of the impact of PE and Sport Premium spending in 2018-19 can be read in the document below.
+A summary of the impact of PE and Sport Premium spending in 2019-20 and 2018-19 can be read in the documents below.